R-Walther/AngularV18_explained/Change-Detection.md

    }
   }
    ```
+> ChangeDetectionStrategy.OnPush tells Angular that the component only depends on its @Inputs() and **needs to be checked only in the following cases:**
+> The Input reference changes.
+><br><br>
+> An event originated from the component or one of its children.
+><br><br>
+> We run change detection explicitly.
+><br><br>
+> So it depends from your component's content and what you are trying to achieve with it.
+For example if you are using async pipe for your subscriptions, your component doesn't need ChangeDetectionStrategy.OnPush, because async will do the job automatically.
   ## 3. @Input and @Output getters and setters
    reading: [angular-with-setters-and-getters](https://blog.bitsrc.io/simplify-input-property-handling-in-angular-with-setters-and-getters-256ddca84ac1)
    provide a simpler and more controlled way to handle input property changes.
 They encapsulate the logic within the component and offer more flexibility when performing additional validations or triggering custom methods.<br>